ovh/docs/pages/public_cloud/public_cloud_databases/MongoDB_Automated_Migration_New_Offering/guide.en-gb.md

 - **For Business Services:** These services, already configured as a three-member replica set, will lose the capability to scale up in the Production plan.
 The switch from DB1-X to DB2-X flavor will also maintain the same vCores and memory, with reduced base storage.
 Depending on these changes, the final price could decrease with less storage required or increase with a significant need for additional storage ([Pricing Details](https://www.ovhcloud.com/en-gb/public-cloud/prices/)).

 - **For Enterprise Services:** Enterprise services will transition to the Advanced plan, with broad price reductions.
 The service flavor conversion from DB1-X to DB2-X will retain the same amount of vCore and memory but offer less base storage.
 Most services should see a lower final price due to these global price reductions and reduced storage requirements.
 However, prices could increase for services needing significant additional storage.
-For a comprehensive view of pricing, check [OVHcloud Pricing](https://www.ovhcloud.com/en-gb/public-cloud/prices/).
+For a comprehensive view of pricing, check ([Pricing Details](https://www.ovhcloud.com/en-gb/public-cloud/prices/)).

 #### How to Anticipate the Migration

 Migration can be initiated now towards the new Production and Advanced plans by following [the migration guide](https://help.ovhcloud.com/en-gb/public-cloud/databases/mongodb/migrate-production-advanced-cli?id=kb_article_view&sysparm_article=KB0061012).